 Native American Community Development Institute (NACDI) and All My Relations Arts (AMRA) announces the cancellation of the 2019 Indigenous Peoples Day Festival.
 NACDI/AMRA seeks the opportunity to refine and rethink our festival approach.

-We offer gratitude for people who participated last year, and we look forward to an improved festival in 2020.
+We offer gratitude for people who participated last year, and we look forward to an improved festival in the future.

 Read About Our 2018 Indigenous Peoples Day Festival